-- In your road, street or block of flats that there is likely to be 1 carer for every 10 people living there?
+- In your road, street or block of flats that there is likely to be 1 adult carer for every 8 people living there?

-- One in 3 of us will be a carer at some point in our life?
+- Three in five of us will be a carer at some point in our life?

-- By volunteering with us you would really be supporting your community and making a difference to the lives of local people.
+Our Volunteer Service is being funded by The National Lottery Community Fund between April 2019 and April 2022.
+By volunteering with us you would really be supporting your community and making a difference to the lives of unpaid carers in Hertfordshire or outside the county caring for someone in Hertfordshire.

 How can I get involved?

 There are lots of opportunities from helping out at a one-off event to developing or learning new skills by volunteering on a regular basis.
-We are currently recruiting for lots of exciting roles including an IT training volunteer, receptionist, admin support and community fundraisers.
+We are currently recruiting for lots of exciting roles including admin support at our offices in Borehamwood and Hertford, note takers, mentors, support for the Young Carers Team, and community fundraisers.
 Click here to see the roles on offer.

-We hold the 6 Point Promise, a mark of good practice when it comes to volunteering, showing that we are committed to looking after our volunteers.
+We hold the 6 Point Promise, a mark of good practice when it comes to volunteering, showing that we are committed to looking after our volunteers and in June 2019, we won the Valuing Volunteer Management Award

 Why we volunteer